ubuntu/ubuntu-project-docs/docs/reference/exception-UbuntuAdvantageToolsUpdates.rst

 adhering to feature freeze during the development cycle would be counterproductive as those changes would be forced to land after release instead.
 Therefore, feature freeze will not apply when the changes are in scope of this document.
-However, beta freeze and final freeze will still apply in order to manage risk in the release itself.
+However, from beta freeze on uploads of this package will be subject to the same additional scrutiny by the Release Team as any other package.

 .. _summary_of_exceptions: